NixOS/rfcs/rfcs/0093-rfc-categories.md

 be a perception, but this perception systemically skews what's being discussed and what not.

-As a result, important topics are not adressed and settled by the community at large in a generally accepted procedure.
+As a result, important topics might not be adressed and settled by the community at large in a generally accepted procedure.

 Specifically, it is hard to propose a well coordinated experiment across the community,